pingcap/docs/ticdc/ticdc-upstream-downstream-check.md

 # Upstream and Downstream Clusters Data Validation and Snapshot Read

 When you use TiCDC to build upstream and downstream clusters of TiDB, you might need to perform consistent snapshot read or data consistency validation on the upstream and downstream without stopping the replication.
 In the regular replication mode, TiCDC only guarantees that the data is eventually consistent, but cannot guarantee that the data is consistent during the replication process.
-Therefore, it is difficult to validate the consistency of dynamically changing data.
+Therefore, it is difficult to perform consistent read of dynamically changing data.
 To meet such a need, TiCDC provides the Syncpoint feature.

 Syncpoint uses the snapshot feature provided by TiDB and enables TiCDC to maintain a `ts-map` that has consistency between upstream and downstream snapshots during the replication process.
 In this way, the issue of verifying the consistency of dynamic data is converted to the issue of verifying the consistency of static snapshot data, which achieves the effect of nearly real-time verification.